thienclaa/congenial-octo-memory/README.md

 ## Hi, I'm Lucky.

-A former Data Analyst professional at Zenitech CS and a Master's Graduate in Business Analytics with a diverse background in business decisions and operations analytics, healthcare analytics and marketing analytics.
+A former Data Analyst professional at Zenitech CS and a Master's Graduate in Business Analytics with a diverse background in business decisions and operations analytics, healthcare analytics and sport marketing analytics.

 ### Data Analytics Tools:
 - ![Python](https://img.shields.io/badge/Python-FFD700?style=for-the-badge&logo=python&logoColor=white)